gavrielhan/Zoonomia_Mutational_Signatures/README.md

  signatures, and compare them with the ones in the COSMIC databse (generated from human cancer samples)

  -41586_2020_2876_MOESM3_ESM.csv : The list of animals that were analyzed by the Zoonomia consortium

+ -"outfile_AcoCah.txt", "acocah.jpeg" and "acocah1.jpeg" re examnple of the ourputs of "Sigature1.R", "graph.R" and "graph2.R" respectively, for the animal
+ Acomys Cahirinus